enjeeneer/zero-shot-rl/README.md

 We also find that our proposals don't sacrifice performance when the dataset is pseudo-optimal, and so present little downside over their predecessor.

 For further detail we recommend reading the paper.
-Direct any correspondance to [Scott Jeen](https://enjeeneer.io) or raise any issue on this repo!
+Direct any correspondance to [Scott Jeen](https://enjeeneer.io) or raise an issue!

 ## Setup
 ### Dependencies